core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The same external_aad structure is used in group mode and pairwise mode for authenticated encryption/decryption (see {{Section 5.3 of I-D.ietf-cose-rfc8152bis-struct}}), as well as in group mode for computing and verifying the countersignature (see {{Section 4.4 of I-D.ietf-cose-rfc8152bis-struct}}).

-In particular, the external_aad includes also the Signature Algorithm, the Signature Encryption Algorithm, the Pairwise Key Agreement Algorithm, the value of the 'kid context' in the COSE object of the request, the OSCORE option of the protected message, the sender's public key, and the Group Manager's public key.
+In particular, the external_aad includes also the Signature Algorithm, the Signature Encryption Algorithm, the Pairwise Key Agreement Algorithm, the value of the 'kid context' in the COSE object of the request, the OSCORE option of the protected message, the sender's authentication credential, and the Group Manager's authentication credential.

 The external_aad SHALL be a CBOR array wrapped in a bstr object as defined below, following the notation of {{RFC8610}}: